WalletWasabi/WasabiDoc/docs/using-wasabi/LurkingWifeMode.md

 ---

 ## How to activate Lurking Wife Mode
-You can activate or deactivate LWM from Settings or by clicking the 👁 (eye) icon on the Wallet Explorer header in the top right corner.
+You can activate or deactivate by clicking the 👁 (eye) icon on the `Wallet Explorer` header in the top right corner.

 ![](/LWMExplorerActivate.png)